aphrc-dswb/dswb-open-science-capacity-wg/project-management/wg-meetings/20260716-oscb-wg-notes.md

 **Open access papers enable access.**

-#### Tip

-Budget for open access publication fees from the beginning of the research process.
+**Tip:** Budget for open access publication fees from the beginning of the research process.

 ### Open Science Research Life Cycle